 For example, I have an opt-in form on the homepage.
-It's also in my sidebar on the right as well as below each and every article.
+It's also in my sidebar on the right as well as below every article.
 Make it insanely easy to opt-in.

 2. Offer something of value (content upgrades)

-Offer content or additional value in exchange for their email.
+Offer content or add value in exchange for their email.